Cucumber Plant Problems & Diseases: Identification & Solutions

 It’s easy to damage the roots while moving them.
 This affects the plant’s ability to uptake water, nutrients, and oxygen from the soil.
 And it will negatively affect its health, leading to growth problems, wilting of the cucumber plants, and maybe death.

 Another common problem is sudden exposure to outside conditions.
-With the change in temperature causing a shock to young plants.
-As well as the new experience of wind and rain.
+The change in temperature can cause a shock to young plants, as can the new experience of wind and rain.

 If you choose to start them indoors and then move them outside, remember to harden them off.